All Products

 AI assets

-Data Map supports viewing and managing AI assets.
-It also provides an AI asset lineage feature to track the source, usage, and evolution of data and models.
-The following table describes the support for various AI assets.
+Data Map supports viewing and managing AI assets, and provides AI asset lineage to trace the origin, usage, and evolution of data and models.
+The following table describes the support for AI assets.

 Collection scope